rogerxu/rogerxu.github.io/_posts/2013-12-13-angularjs.md

 ## Services

+## Data Binding

+* `ngBind`

+The `ngBind` attribute tells Angular to replace the text content of the specified HTML element with the value of a given expression.

+Typically, you don't use `ngBind` directly, but instead you use the double curly markup like `{{expression}}` which is similar but less verbose.

+It is preferable to use `ngBind` instead of `{{expression}}` when a template is momentarily displayed by the browser in its raw state before Angular compiles it.

+    <p ng-bind="name"></p>

+* `ngCloak`

+The `ngClock` directive is used to prevent the Angular html template from being briefly displayed by the browser in its raw form while your application is loading.
+Use this directive to avoid the undesirable flicker effect caused by the html template display.
+Flash of unstyled content (FOUC).

+For the best result, the `angular.js` script must be loaded in the head section of the html document.

+    <p ng-cloak>{{name}}</p>

+Add the following css rule in the external stylesheet of the application.

+    [ng\:cloak], [ng-cloak], [data-ng-cloak], [x-ng-cloak], .ng-cloak, .x-ng-cloak {
+        display: none !important;
+    }

 ## Dependency Injection

 Dependency Injection (DI) is a software design pattern that deals with how code gets hold of its dependencies.